 Thank fully passing A-Levels in Biology, Chemistry and Geography and getting into uni for next year.
 I learnt a lot during A-Levels and although sixth form was stressful at times I really did love school.

 In September I started recovery from an eating disorder.
-The past four months have been a journey, I have gained so much (Good physical health, better mental health, better relationships, once again enjoying things like art, being able to watch a film and relax, having the energy to work and so much more!) and am excited for what the new year will bring.I have opened up about having an ED to friends and am incredibly grateful for the support.
+The past four months have been a journey, I have gained so much,A lot of weight but not just that,Good physical health, better mental health, better relationships, once again enjoying things like art, being able to watch a film and relax, having the energy to work and so much more!) and am excited for what the new year will bring.I have opened up about having an ED to friends and am incredibly grateful for the support.
 Also very grateful to be receiving professional help .My relationship with my parents is a lot, lot better.
 I still have things to work on but I feel hope for a ED free life like never before.
 Christmas eve and Christmas day this year were really chilled and enjoyable.
 Hoping for more days like this is the future.

 The physical transformation is important but the changes that are not visible like changes in mind-set and saying goodbye to ED rules are so important too.